MarkMoHR/Awesome-Image-Colorization/README.md

-# Image-Colorization-Papers
+# Awesome-Image-Colorization
-A collection of Image Colorization with User Interaction papers and demos.
+A collection of User Guided Image Colorization (*i.e.* with User Interaction) papers and demos.

 **All kinds of interactions**